truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingApps.md

 To deploy a custom application container in the Scale web interface, go to **Apps** and click **[Launch Docker Image]({{< relref "LaunchDockerImageScreens.md" >}})** for more on the Docker image wizard screens and settings..

 {{< taglist tag="scaleapps" limit="10" >}}

-When creating an app, if you select a host path that is part of a share, the app does not deploy, s.
-To configure apps in shared host paths, disable **Enable Host Path Safety Checks** in **Applications > Settings > Advanced Settings**.